 2. Experts Currently Recommend Against ApoE Genetic Testing in Medical Care

 According to Langbaum, the Banner Alzheimer’s Institute generally does not recommend people seek ApoE genetic testing in medical care at this time (it cannot make a recommendation for a direct-to-consumer test like 23andMe).
 For one, she said there are currently no FDA-approved therapies that target people with a genetic disposition to Alzheimer’s.

 Langbaum also noted that Alzheimer’s can afflict people with or without ApoE4.
-“These are not foolproof tests that tell somebody with 100% certainty whether you will or won’t develop the disease,” she said of genetic tests for ApoE status.
+“These are not foolproof tests that tell somebody with 100 percent certainty whether you will or won’t develop the disease,” she said of genetic tests for ApoE status.

 She added, “There [are] lots of other things in addition to genetics that influence a person’s risk.”
 While age is the greatest non-genetic risk factor, other variables include family history, gender, education and health conditions like diabetes and high blood pressure.
 People’s lifestyle such as diet, sleep, exercise and social interaction also influence their risk for developing Alzheimer’s.
 Regardless of people’s ApoE status, Langbaum noted that everyone should be living a healthy lifestyle to the best of their ability.

 However, there are people who are curious to learn more about their risks for developing Alzheimer’s, and researchers are now studying how people respond to the disclosure of their ApoE status.
 In a yet-to-be published study, Langbaum and colleagues have found that with genetic counselling, psychologically healthy people who wish to know their genetic information can process their ApoE status, without experiencing long-term effects to their wellbeing.